Captain Tsubasa 5: Hasha no Shōgō Campione: Critical reception

 The game received good reviews and still remains popular among Captain Tsubasa fans.
 The Japanese website Wazap! gave this game a total score of 78.7 out of 100.

 Guide book

 On January 15, 1995, Shueisha published a 104 pages guide book from V Jump, featuring players' profiles, extensive in-game strategies, and a fold-out mini-poster.

 Possible sequel

 During the story mode there were two explicit references that could foresee a possible sequel: the Dutch Van Berg challenging Tsubasa after the match against the Netherlands, when he refers to a new super shot that he has developed, and especially the rant of an angry Alcion after the final match, where he explicitly states a revenge in Captain Tsubasa 6.
-However, since then, Tecmo has not developed any Captain Tsubasa game and with those characters.
+Tecmo has not developed any Captain Tsubasa game with those characters after this installment.

 Translations

 The game was unofficially translated into various languages: English, Brazilian Portuguese, Italian, Spanish, Chinese or Arabic.
 The translations were not authorized by Nintendo.